Zentrix006/Image_face_detection_using_notebook/README.md

 # Face-Detection_using_Colab

+The motive of this file is to help others(people with no coding experience ) to have a look and make it easy looking This code is made using 3 simple libraries:
+1. CV2
+2. matplotlib
+3. NumPY

 "Here's a simple project that can be created in Google Colab.
 Even someone with no coding experience can work on it.